DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 you from using Material or even Ionic in your application.

-In fact, Ionic works well together with Electron and Tauri allowing you to easily keep your design on the desktop as well(no development time was lost for the frontend when integrating Tauri) but also use the plugins when building for mobile.
+In fact, Ionic works well together with Electron and Tauri allowing you to easily keep your design on the desktop as well (no development time was lost for the frontend when integrating Tauri) but also use the plugins when building for mobile.

+You can simply build it with Ionic for your mobile platforms and use Electron for desktop.

 ### Mobile support